harperreed/harper.blog/content/post/digital-contact-tracing-exposure-alerting.md

 Thanks to a bunch of folks who read and commented on this post.
 Especially: Adam Conner, Andreas Gebhard, Andy Moss, Chris Messina, Dylan Richard, Jenny Wanger, Tina White

 I am sure a few I am missing others who helped out.
+It is more clear than ever that I am standing on the shoulders of giants.
+Thanks for all your help